Frown00/mancala/README.md

 # Mancala (Kalah)
 Game made as a university project to learn how min-max and alpha-beta algorithms works and how to program them.\
-It's adaptation of the real board game with the same name.
+It's an adaptation of the real board game with the same name.

 ## Rules ([wiki][rules])
 The game provides a Kalah board and a number of seeds or counters.
 The board has 6 small pits, called houses, on each side; and a big pit, called an end zone or store, at each end.
 The object of the game is to capture more seeds than one's opponent.